 Marriage Equality and Panti Bliss

-Weirdly enough, in 2015 Ireland became the first country in the world to get marriage equality by popular demand - a hotly contested referendum decided on henceforth calling all unions between two consenting adults marriage, regardless of the sexes involved.
-And Ireland also gained an openly gay Health Minister in the same year (Leo Varadkar had his coming out on national radio in January).
+In 2015 Ireland became the first country in the world to get marriage equality by popular demand - a hotly contested referendum decided on henceforth calling all unions between two consenting adults marriage, regardless of the sexes involved.
+And Ireland also gained an openly gay Health Minister in the same year (Leo Varadkar had his coming out on national radio in January and is now the Prime Minister).
 In 2016, the prominent lesbian campaigner Katherine Zappone was made Minister for Children and Youth Affairs.
 Who'd have thought so just twenty or so years ago?

 The Pantibar run by Panti Bliss (the stage name of Rory O'Neill, Ireland's most public, though not always popular, drag queen) on Dublin's Northside (Capel Street, Dublin 1, website pantibar.com) has become a rallying point for many of the more extrovert members of the LGBT community, while The George is the best known and well-established gay pub just across the river (89 South Great George's Street, Dublin 2, website thegeorge.ie).

-Yes, there still is, and some very outspoken concerned citizens might make LGBT visitors less than welcome with the usual sneers and insults, openly or in a more "disguised" way.
+Yes, there still is still homophobia in Ireland, and some very outspoken concerned citizens might make LGBT visitors less than welcome with the usual sneers and insults, openly or in a more disguised way.
 Homophobic attacks are also not unheard of, so again bear in mind that while Ireland, in general, should be regarded as a "safe" destination, you might experience some negativity from the less enlightened substratum of society.